dthx2710/Dolicon-Blue-Archive/src/pages/student/shizuko.md

 atkType: Mystic
 defType: Special Armour
 combatEnvironment:
-  outdoor: Unknown
+  outdoor: A
-  urban: Unknown
+  urban: A
-  indoor: Unknown
+  indoor: B
 exSkill:
-  exCost: 0
+  exCost: 3
-  exText: Creates a shield with strength equal to x% of Shizuko's HP while
+  exText: Creates a shield with strength equal to 29.2% of Shizuko's HP while
-    increasing the accuracy of allies within a specified circular area. (x sec)
+    increasing the accuracy of allies by 16.3% within a specified circular area.
+    (30 sec)
-normalText: Every x seconds, deals x% damage to an enemy, reducing their attack by x %. (x sec)
+normalText: Every 25 seconds, deals 194% damage to an enemy, reducing their attack by 17.4%.
+(21 sec)
 enhancedText: Increases accuracy by 14%.
 subText: Increases allies' critical rate by 9.1%
 profile: